-At the School of Nursing, we take supporting our students very seriously.
+At the School of Nursing and Midwifery, we take supporting our students very seriously.
 During your studies you may face times when you require additional support and we have a wide range of support and services available to you.

 Consisting of a number of experienced staff, the Student Services Centre offers many services, from drop in sessions for advice and guidance, referral to internal and external services, and support regarding extenuating circumstances.
 Staff are on hand to lend an ear and advise with personal problems and can deal with a wide range of issues.